 Two Nice Irish People

 Reagan looked at Tappe’s client list and recognized Farrell’s name.
 “I listen to her on the radio every week,” he said.
 Tappe replied, “Well, her name is Farrell and yours is Reagan.
 You’re a nice Irishman, and she’s a nice Irish girl.
 Why don’t the two of you come out some time and have lunch with me?”

 They did.
 Then he asked her out.
 On their first date he treated her to two lobsters.
 After that, they started seeing each other regularly.
 “I wasn’t used to being treated like an Irish princess,” she wrote.
 “But I was starting to think that maybe I could learn.”

-They were married on April 5, 1946, had two children and lived happily ever after for the next 40 years.
-They lived on Staten Island and spent vacations at their house in Castine, Maine.
-After Bob died in 1986, she bought a condominium in Yarmouth, Maine, close to Portland, where she gave many concerts.
-She also gave master classes at the University of Maine at Orono.
+They married on April 5, 1946, had two children and then lived happily ever after for the next 40 years.
+The couple had a home on Staten Island and spent vacations at their house in Castine, Maine.

 Her success came as a complete surprise to her.
 “I really don’t have the faintest idea how it all happened,” she wrote in her autobiography, Can’t Help Singing: The Life of Eileen Farrell.

 Eileen Farrell died March 23, 2002, at 82.
 You can listen to her sing, I’ve Got A Right To Sing the Blues here.